-Look for 'XP' and 'cross' through an internet search engine, and you'll most likely be directed to pages about Microsoft's Cross-Platform operating system, Windows XP.
-(Was that an attempt by Microsoft to spread Christ's name throughout the world?)
-Alternatively, you might find some interesting articles on another XP, Xeroderma Pigmentosum, which is a rare and incurable genetic disorder where people who have it must stay out of the sun.
+Do an internet search for "XP" and "cross", and you'll find pages about Microsoft's Cross-Platform operating system, Windows XP.
+You might also find some interesting articles on another XP, Xeroderma Pigmentosum, which is a rare and incurable genetic disorder where people who have it must stay out of the sun.
 For them, Windows can result in cancer!

 The Greek word for Christ is Christos and the Greek lettering is Χριστος.
 The first letter 'Χ' (chi, shaped like the St. Andrew's Cross) and the second letter 'ρ' (rho), form the monogram of Christ.
 Add to this Alpha (Α) and Omega (Ω) and we have a complete acronym for the words of Jesus: "I am the Alpha and Omega".
 (See Alpha & Omega Cross.)

-(This is often refered to as a Chrismon.
-See also Iota-Chi Cross and other Chrismons.)
-This XP combination also became the monogram of Constantine.
+Often refered to as a Chrismon3, the XP combination became the monogram of Constantine.
 Coincidentally, the labarum was similar to an existing pagan emblem used as a standard by the Roman cavalry.
 Constantine was the Pontifex Maximus, chief priest of the classical Roman Pagan religion.
 So it's easy to see why he warmed to the symbol.

 During the Second World War, Hitler hid behind the Catholic Church and the Swastika Cross to persecute the Jews.
 And today, the current bellicose 'war on terror' (the absurd and tragic war on reality) hosted by 'Christian' nations hiding behind their cross, has led to increased persecution of Muslims.
 There has been slaughter of Muslims by Christians in Kosovo; genocide by Muslims, Roman Catholics, and Serbian Orthodox followers against each other in Bosnia-Herzegovina; mass murder of Roman Catholics by Muslims in East Timor, and...